Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 # OS Configuration

-The OS for each Raspberry Pi is [RASPBIAN BUSTER 2020-02-14](https://downloads.raspberrypi.org/raspbian/images/raspbian-2020-02-14/2020-02-13-raspbian-buster.zip) It's the desktop version.
-You can go with the LITE edition, but it was easier for me to just go with imaging the card with the desktop version.
+The OS for each Raspberry Pi is [Ubuntu 20.04](https://ubuntu.com/download/raspberry-pi) I wnet with the 64-bit option and not the 32-bit option.
+Though it's possible you can get Kubernetes to run on 32-bit, I couldn't get any of the new editions to really run properly.
+Also, it's not officially supported.

+download the image and install it on
 A total of 5 Raspberry Pis will be configured.
 Here are their names and IP addresses:

 | Hostname    | IP address    |